 The sound is properly matched with the visuals, and there are plenty of CD-quality alien noises and gunshots.
 The game even exhibits some randomization, mostly in the order that clips and pop-up bad guys are shown, and keeps good track of who has been abducted and what aliens have gotten away from you.
 Technically, it’s all there except for the unbearable aiming controls.
 The plot has you repetitively shooting aliens until you’re bored of it or overwhelmed, and the controls add the killing blow by making the shooting frustrating and unenjoyable.

 The simplest way to sum this up is by saying that on the technical side, this is one of the better interactive movies for the Sega CD.
 On the gameplay side, it’s one of the worst.
-It does try to give a little more life to the “shooting gallery” genre, and the budget does allow for some indie-film level action.
-The plot is pure camp, and unfortunately, won’t keep you staying for more.
-If you can’t bear the controls and the shooting sections, you’re not really going to give a good two fucks about seeing this one through to the end.
+It does try to give a little more life to the “shooting gallery” genre, and the budget does allow for some Canadian-grade sci-fi.
+The plot is pure camp, and unfortunately, not enough to keep you pushing through the controls.

 Horrible aiming control in a game where all you do is shoot things.